code-and-effect/effective_logging/README.md

 We can also use a similar method to create a datatable of logs for just one user.

-When initialized with :user_id, the 'User' column is hidden and the Logs are scoped to the User.
+When initialized with :user_id, the 'User' column is hidden and the Logs are scoped to any logs where this user is the User or Associated column.

 In your controller: